EduardoRFS/reason-jvm-ffi/README.md

-# reason-java-ffi
+# reason-jvm-ffi

-The goal of this project is to provide a way to make the Java ecossystem accessible from OCaml
+The goal of this project is to provide a way to make the JVM ecossystem accessible from OCaml

 ## How it works?